jerrycyip/emaily/README.md

   npx create-react-app emaily
 (Note: npx on the first line is not a typo — it’s a package runner tool that comes with npm 5.2+.)

-Besides the aforementioned packages that come pre-installed when running create-react-app, additional plugins are as follows.
+Besides the aforementioned packages that come pre-installed when running create-react-app, additional installed plugins are as follows.
 - react-router-dom for web app client side routing:\
   npm install --save react-router-dom
 - Redux and React-Redux for client side state management:\